awdjob/smashremix/readme.md

 #### Toggle Name: Item Containers

+### Game Speed
+- Allows changing the Game Engine Speed (similar to Training Speed).
+- Available Speed values range from '1/8' to '3.0x'

+#### Toggle Name: Game Speed

+### Special Zoom
+- Similarly to Super Smash Bros.
+Ultimate, causes a dramatic zoom along with a slow-motion effect to play out whenever an attack connects and is expected to KO an opponent.
+Note that this does not consider stage collision (walls, ceilings, for example) and is calculated before DI, which may lead to (intended) "fake" Special Zooms.
+- When enabled, a small selection of moves that are knowingly strong or hard to hit will cause a version of the Special Zoom effect even when no KO is expected.
+These moves include Jigglypuff's Rest, Captain Falcon's Falcon Punch, and so on.
+The list is mostly similar to Smash Ultimate's.
+- Options:
+    - MATCH END: KOs will only cause Special Zoom on a stock that will end the match.
+    - ANY KO: Any KO will trigger the Special Zoom.

+#### Toggle Name: Special Zoom

 ### Blastzone Warp *BETA
 - If enabled, fighters will warp across Blastzones instead of KOing.

 #### Toggle Name: Blastzone Warp *BETA

+### Single Button Mode
+- Restricts players to use of a single button.
+- Available options are: 'A', 'B', or 'R' (with optional inclusion of 'C' for jumping).

+#### Toggle Name: Single Button Mode

+### All Items R Drop (Aerial)
+- Allows dropping items in midair with 'R'.

+#### Toggle Name: All Items R Drop (Aerial)

+### Move Staling
+- Allows disabling move staling, or using alternative algorithms.
+- Available Staling options are: 'Default', 'Disabled', 'Strict', 'Wait For It', 'Reverse', 'Cheap Shot'

+#### Toggle Name: Move Staling

+### Stopwatch Item
+- Allows for selecting which Stopwatch Item effect to use (instead of random outcome).
+- Available options are: 'Slow', 'Fast', 'Backfire', 'No Backfire'

+#### Toggle Name: Stopwatch Item

 ## Customization
 ### Costume Selection Improvements